AgEagle/fieldview/README.md

 ## TODOs

+- [ ] Thread safety of the auth token object since it's passed to all created objects
 - [ ] Probably add configurable behavior for auto-refresh
 - [ ] Change the configuration to non-static variables (at least the items that are required)
 - [ ] Use faraday so that we are middleware agnostic